 Like Angela, Arlisha purchased her home for $62,000.
-But because she was not a previous Newberry renter, she was not eligible for the full downpayment assistance through the Yaker grant.
-Arlisha did receive some Yaker grant funds to help cover closing costs.
+But because she was not a previous Newberry renter, she was not eligible for the full conditional grant of $20,000.
+Arlisha did receive down payment assistance through the Yaker grant to help cover closing costs.
 Her monthly mortgage payments, with taxes and insurance rolled in, are about $650, which is comparable to the rent she’d been paying before.

 “This is a beautiful home and I couldn’t be more excited, especially for my kids,’ Arlisha said.
 “I bought it for them, and it’s something I can leave for them.”